Pennsylvania Medicare Supplement Plans

 Some people choose Medicare Advantage plans over Medigap plans due to the cheaper premiums.
 What they don’t realize is what they save in premiums, they’ll end paying on all the out-of-pocket expenses that add up.

 With supplemental Medicare insurance, you may end up spending less money and end up with better coverage.
 If it’s important for you to keep your current doctor, then you should go with a Medigap policy.

 Part D is coverage for your prescription medications.
 Traditional Medicare, as well as Medigap plans, have no prescription benefits.

 Part D does come with a late enrollment penalty for not enrolling when first eligible.
-The penalty will be applied to your monthly premium.
+The penalty is in addition to your monthly premium.

 It’s important to sign up for Part D coverage during your Initial Enrollment Period to avoid this extra charge.